sencha/code-guidelines/Maintainable_JavaScript.md

 It is also considered good practice to define default values in many cases.

-For simple values, you can use `||` to define default values.
+For simple situations, you can use `||` to define default values.
 If the left-hand value is falsy then the right-hand value will be used.

     function init(config) {